 After breakfast take the city sightseeing tour of Plovdiv (mainly on foot).
 Depart North to Kazanlak, the main city of the Rose Valley.
-Visit the Thracian beehive tomb in Kazanlak, a unique monument of the Thracian Culture, included in UNESCO's List of World Heritage.
+Visit the Thracian beehive tomb in Kazanlak, a unique monument of the Thracian Culture, (UNESCO World Cultural Heritage site).
 The region around Kazanlak is dotted with dozens of Thracian burial mounds.
 Here, in summer 2004 Prof. Kitov and a team of fellow archaeologists unearthed an ancient gold funeral mask that they say is as important a discovery as the treasures of Agamemnon and Tutankhamen.
 This extremely precious discovery is displayed in the local museum.

 Accommodation in a 3*, centrally located hotel.

 Day 5: KAZANLAK - NESSEBAR (250 km)